MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 * Application authentication with an existing Azure AD token previously issued for Kusto
 * User or Application authentication with an Azure AD token issued for another resource, provided trust exists between that resource and Azure Data Explorer

-Please see the [Kusto connection strings](../../api/connection-strings/kusto.md) reference for guidance and examples.
+See the [Kusto connection strings](../../api/connection-strings/kusto.md) reference for guidance and examples.

 ## User authentication

-User authentication happens when the user presents credentials to Azure AD (or to some identity provide that federates with Azure AD, such as ADFS), and gets back a security token that can be presented to the Kusto service.
-The Kusto service doesn't care how the security token was obtained, it cares about whether the token is valid and what information is put there by Azure AD (or the federated IdP).
+User authentication happens when the user presents credentials to Azure AD or to some identity provider that federates with Azure AD, such as ADFS, and gets back a security token.
+That token can be presented to the Azure Data Explorer service.
+Azure Data Explorer doesn't care how the security token was obtained, it cares about whether the token is valid, issued by a trusted issuer, and what security claims it contains.

-On the client side, Azure Data Explorer supports both interactive authentication, where [MSAL (Microsoft Authentication Library)](/azure/active-directory/develop/msal-overview) or similar code requests the user to enter credentials and token-based authentication, where an application using Azure Data Explorer obtains a valid user token and utilizes it to access Azure Data Explorer.
+On the client side, Azure Data Explorer supports both interactive and unattended authentication, utilizing [MSAL (Microsoft Authentication Library)](/azure/active-directory/develop/msal-overview).
+Token-based authentication, where an application using Azure Data Explorer obtains a valid user token and utilizes it to access Azure Data Explorer, is supported as well.
-Additionally, scenarios in which an application using Azure Data Explorer obtains a valid user token for some other service, provided there's a trust relationship between that resource and Azure Data Explorer is also supported.
+Scenarios where an application using Azure Data Explorer obtains a valid user token for some other resource, if there's a trust relationship between that resource and Azure Data Explorer are also supported.

-Please see [Kusto connection strings](../../api/connection-strings/kusto.md) for details on how to use the Kusto client libraries and authenticate by using Azure AD to Kusto.
+See [Kusto connection strings](../../api/connection-strings/kusto.md) for details on how to use the Kusto client libraries and authenticate by using Azure AD to Kusto.

 ## Application authentication